syncfusion-content/xamarin-docs/Xamarin/Introduction/Explore Libraries Package/Mac.md

 The "Forms" directory includes,

-* Individual control sample folders: It contains the samples for individual controls such as SfChart, SfDataGrid, etc. Since they represent the individual controls, these samples are light-weighted.
-You can check the samples for your required controls alone faster with minimum deployment time.
+* The "Forms" directory contains the demo samples for each control such as Charts, DataGrid, etc. All the samples can be deployed in Android, iOS, and UWP platforms.
+Additionally, Charts, DataGrid, and ListView samples can be deployed in macOS platform also.

 * “nuget” folder: It contains the compiled assemblies of the above samples as NuGet package.
 It is referred in the common sample browser as explained in the next step.

 * It also contains showcase samples such as Patient Monitor, Server Monitor, and Invoice.